TOSRV: Safety

 In 2008, William Crowley, was killed on Route 23 during the tour.
 According to State Highway Patrol he was struck from behind by a sport-utility vehicle.
 The director of the tour said that this is not the designated route, but that some cyclists chose to take it to save some time.
 However Route 23 is not as safe as Route 104, the designated route.
 This was the first fatality of the tour in its almost 50-year history.
 After the incident TOSRV cautioned riders from riding outside the designated route.
 All participants are required to wear a helmet.
 The radio stations in central Ohio and along the tour in Circleville, Chillicothe, Waverly, and Portsmouth all broadcast messages letting drivers know to be alert and courteous of bikers during the weekend.

 Route

 The cyclists share the road with drivers for the day.
 Most of the route is on two-lane country roads.
-The route is marked with spray paint on the road and with signs at crucial turns.
+The route is marked with spray paint on the road and with signs at turns.

 The 2010 tour included an extra 8 miles each way due to a detour since a bridge was closed for repairs.
 The detour was between the Chillicothe and Waverly stops, which is the longest and hilliest part of the ride.